 And, I might add, 10% survival is nothing to crow about.
 As a culture, we could have done better.

-The Incomappleux River really is a rich, cloudy mineral green, much as the map shows.
+The Incomappleux River truly is a rich, cloudy mineral green, much as the map shows.
 Water isn’t necessarily blue.
 All the ice fields and rugged mountains east of the river somehow carry the dusty green colour down from up high.

 Ten days later, I have dried off completely.
-I am back to a normal life at my desk.
+I am back to a normal life at my writing desk.
 But I can tell that I left a piece of my own wild heart in this raw, instinctual place.
 Long may both survive.